Orellius/Orellius/README.md

 - **Independent developer** — dozens of projects from nothing: the idea, the build, then the part nobody puts on a slide, keeping them running afterwards.
 - **Remote technical support** — Windows and network faults diagnosed and repaired without touching the machine.
 - **Self-run infrastructure** — a private Windows and Mac network on an encrypted mesh, remote access, automated backups.
 Nothing public-facing.
 One admin.
-- **Self-taught** — 11 years of school.
-Everything after that was self-directed.
-The proof is software that runs, not a diploma.
+- **Self-taught** — The proof is software that runs, not a diploma.

 ## Writing